 Results: Should be presented in chronological sequence in the text, table, and illustration.
 Organize the results according to their importance.
 They should result from your own study.

 Tables and illustrations: Must be cited in order which they appear in the text; using Arabic numerals.
 Tables should be simple and should not duplicate information in the text of the paper.
 Figures should be provided only if they improve the article.
 For radiographic films, scans, and other diagnostic images, as well as pictures of pathology specimens or photomicrographs, send the high resolution figures in jpeg or bitmap format.
 Color photographs, if found to improve the article, would be published at no extra-charge at the print version of the journal.
 Type or print out legends for illustrations on a separate page, and explain the internal scale and identify the method of staining in photomicrographs.
+Number of Tables in the text should not exceed 4 and Figures should not exceed 2.

 Discussion: Should emphasize the new and important aspects of the study and the conclusions that follow them.
 Possible mechanisms or explanations for these findings should be explored.
 The limitations of the study and the implications of the findings for future research or clinical practice should be explored.